 An ETF of ETFs refers to an exchange-traded fund which tracks the performance of other exchange-traded funds instead of stocks, bonds, and index.
 Simply put, ETF of ETFs are basically focused on other ETFs and not on stocks and bonds as a regular ETF.
 Just like a funds of funds, ETF of ETFs gives managers and portfolio investors the opportunity to diversify without matching all the underlying assets which theyre supposed to trade.
 In other words, they can simply invest in an ETF which basically invests in different other ETFs.
 Thus, they get to pick up multiple trading strategies with a single product (the ETF of ETFs in this case).
 This system merges the cost and the advantages of an orthodox ETF structure with the research and examinations of an actively managed fund.
 A number of notable providers including Vanguard and Direxion have jumped on the new product offerings that merge different assets and securities or different investment sectors and industries.

-A Little More on What is an ETF of ETFs
+How Does an ETF of ETFs

 An ETF of ETFs generally refers to a tool which offers more diversification than a traditional ETF.
 These institutions are constructed on a number of desirable and favorable factors like risk management levels, time differences and sectors or industries.
 A single ETF of ETFs can provide an investor with the opportunity to access many sectors and securities or assets classes.
 On an average, ETFs tend to have lower fees while a managed funds consists of more research and cross-examinations.
 An ETF of ETFs however aims to create a balance between an ETF and a managed fund and also used this newly created system to beat a standard index.
 ETF of ETFs generally originated from orthodox target-date and other asset allocation funds that aim to present simple investment strategies and solutions.
 Novice investors who generally lack the skill needed to construct an attractive or profitable portfolio can benefit from an investment in a quality multi-strategy fund, which in this case would refer to an ETF of ETFs.
 The benefits are also larger than this.
 An ETF of ETFs grants investors the possibility of instant diversification, reduced fees, and access to broad-based investment strategies that cut across different securities, sectors, and asset classes.
 In a case where asset classes and securities suffers losses, investing in an ETF of ETFs can reduce losses.